On the logarithmic Love number of black holes beyond general relativity: Discussion

 \section{Discussion}

-Our aim with this paper was to highlight and exploit the fact that the logarithmic running of the linear response coefficients of black holes can be calculated directly from Fuchsian theory, without knowledge of the general solution or the need of connection formulas for special functions.
+Our aim with this paper was to highlight and exploit the fact that the logarithmic running of the static linear response coefficients of black holes can be calculated directly from Fuchsian theory, without knowledge of the general solution or the need of connection formulas for special functions.
 The calculation of the logarithmic Love number via Eq.\ \eqref{eq:a0 formula} is completely straightforward and mechanical, applicable for any given spacetime.
 We illustrated this fact by recovering the known results for the Schwarzschild-Tangherlini and Hayward black holes.
+Furthermore, our results highlight a perhaps surprising fact: the logarithmic running is agnostic about boundary conditions at the event horizon.
+This appears to be consistent with the interpretation of this term as a beta function, i.e.\ a property of the theory rather than of the detailed structure of the black hole's horizons and singularities.
+We believe this point deserves further investigation.

 We see no fundamental obstruction to the generalization of our methods to more complex systems.
 In future work we plan to analyze the case of coupled equations, which is relevant for metrics sourced by matter fields.
 The setting of spinning black holes is also within the immediate scope of our techniques provided the equations are separable.
 It is perhaps worth emphasizing that all our results are only valid in linear response theory.
 However, non-linear Love numbers~\cite{Riva:2023rcm,Iteanu:2024dvx,DeLuca:2023mio,Kehagias:2024rtz,Gounis:2024hcm,Pani:2025qxs} could in principle be tackled in perturbation theory, which is anyway the more proper setting to discuss the effects of logarithmic running.
 This approach would hopefully complement parallel efforts in the context of the world-line EFT of black holes.
+On the other hand, one aspect which is \textit{not} immediately encompassed by our methods is the linear response of nonzero frequency perturbations, i.e.\ dynamical Love numbers, since in this case the boundary $x=0$ is not a regular singular point; rather, it is irregular, and the Frobenius series method is not directly applicable.
+We hope to address these questions in future work.